statuc30721/github-actions-arma/README.md

 Create multi-region VPC with at least 2 AZ with ASG, HTTP.
-Levereages terraform and AWS templates.
+Levereages terraform enterprise and AWS templates.